antondc/urligram-frontend/README.md

 Hot module reloading with `webpack-hot-middleware` and `webpack-dev-middleware.

-## Stack

-- React
-- Redux
-- Express
-- Reselect
-- Less
-- TypeScript
-- Webpack
-- Gitlab CI/CD
-- Jest & Enzyme
+API endpoint points to staging: `https://linking-api-staging.woprs.com/api/v1/`.
+For API development with both API and client dev set it temporarily to `https://dev.linking.me:3000/api/v1/`.
+A different option is to add local IP to clients allowed on API config.test.json, and access frontend from this ip.

 ## Docs

 ### Create certificate

-## Generate ssl certificates with Subject Alt Names on OSX
+#### Generate ssl certificates with Subject Alt Names on OSX

 <https://gist.github.com/croxton/ebfb5f3ac143cd86542788f972434c96>